Pass the New York Health Act to ensure that all New Yorkers receive the care they need, when they need it.

 We know that providing home care to older adults and people with disabilities works.
 In New York, Medicaid and the Expanded In-home Services for the Elderly Program (EISEP) are essential lifelines for those who otherwise would not be able to afford the home care they need.

-It’s time to expand Medicaid and EISEP so that all New Yorkers who require home care and other community-based long term care services can have peace of mind in knowing they can safely, comfortably, and independently live and work in their communities.
-Expanding these lifelines into a state-wide universal program with dedicated funding would not only improve the lives of millions of people in New York but would also protect against devastating cuts from the Trump administration.
+It’s time to build on Medicaid and EISEP so that all New Yorkers who require home care and other community-based long term care services can have peace of mind in knowing they can safely, comfortably, and independently live and work in their communities.
+Thanks to the leadership of seniors, people with disabilities, and caregivers, the New York Health Act now includes a universal long-term care benefit.

 Essential programs must be expanded and strengthened, not cut.